Zelaron/Neural-Digits/readme.md

 # Neural Digits

 A simple Python script for training, testing, and performing inference with a neural network on the MNIST dataset of handwritten digits.
 Built with PyTorch, Neural Digits allows for training from scratch, continuing from a saved model, evaluating performance, and predicting digits from individual image files.
+It is capable of achieving over 99% accuracy on the MNIST training data with about 50 epochs of training.

 ## Features

 - **Training Mode:** Train a neural network from scratch or continue training from a saved checkpoint.
-Capable of achieving over 99% accuracy on the MNIST training data with about 50 epochs of training.
 - **Testing Mode:** Evaluate the trained model's accuracy on the MNIST test dataset.
 - **Inference Mode:** Predict the digit in a provided image file.